sbardian/gatsby-plugin-breadcrumb/README.md

   - Give these a quick read to see common issues you might face while using this plugin!

+## Gatsby Versions

+This plugin should work fine on Gatsby v2, v3, and v4.

 ## Installation

 ```bash